 C. Project request.
-Figure 7 depicts the FLUMS amendment proposed by this application.
-Approving the application would change the Low Residential (LR)land use designation to the World Equestrian Center (WEC) land use designation, permitting the subject parcels to allow sport facilities in the development.
-The proposed use will include an indoor arena, outdoor fields for baseball, soccer, softball, football or polo uses, a sports entertainment venue area, parking, seating, etc. The proposed development concept is shown in the Figure 8 Conceptual Plan
+Figure 8 depicts the FLUMS amendment proposed by this application.
+Approving the application would change the Low Residential (LR) land use designation to the World Equestrian Center (WEC) land use designation, permitting the subject parcels to allow various sport/venue/expo facilities in the development.
+The proposed uses will include an indoor/outdoor sports/event/expo facilities to include outdoor fields for baseball, soccer, softball, football or polo uses, sports entertainment/expo venue areas, parking, along with supporting services.
+The proposed overall development concept is shown in the Figure 9 - Proposed Conceptual Plan (Attachments B and E).

-(Attachment B).
 The applicant also filed concurrent applications including Comprehensive Plan Text Amendment to update definition and uses of WEC, Rezoning application from A-1 to PUD for the same purpose, and a Development Agreement.